79.5 million people have fled violence and conflict globally. Over 550,000 civilians die every year due to violence and conflict.

 To reverse these alarming trends, Congress passed the Global Fragility Act of 2019 (GFA).
 The GFA was signed into law on December 20, 2019 as part of the Consolidated Appropriations Act.

-We are calling upon Congress and executive agencies like the State Department, the U.S. Agency for International Development, and the Department of Defense to make sure they implement the GFA according to best practices, and with the input of local and international organizations.
+In summer 2020, STAND called upon Congress and executive agencies like the State Department, the U.S. Agency for International Development, and the Department of Defense to make sure they implement the GFA according to best practices, and with the input of local and international organizations.

 Here’s how you can help: